Your cybersecurity fortress is a mirage, and the worst part? The threat is already within your walls.

 3. Key principles of zero trust in Identity and Access Management (IAM)

-Traditional perimeter security model:
+Traditional security model

 - Focuses on authenticating users when they first enter the network.